 Despite his crow’s feet and hint of grey in his hair, if she squinted, he looked exactly the same as he had 20 years before.

 This wasn’t her first one-on-one encounter with Randy Rogers.
-At her second concert, he turned her down for an autograph.
+At her second concert, she approached him for an autograph, but he promptly brushed her off.
 And she felt the same nervous feeling she had when she approached him all those years ago.

 “More like a ghost,” the former heartthrob began, not looking up from his drink.
 “Or perhaps a shell of me.”